 The Croix de Guerre is on display in the Foreign Medal section of our Medal Repository

-Further information on the shared military history between France and New Zealand can be found on our article featuring the French military decoration, the Croix de Guerre.
 An example of the Croix de Guerre is on display in the Foreign Medal section of our Medal Repository at the National Army Museum.
-Translated as Cross of War or Military Cross, the medal was rewarded to acknowledge heroic deeds in the face of the enemy.
-It was presented to military personnel who had been mentioned in dispatches and was bestowed no only to French citizens but also foreign nationals whose country was allied alongside French forces.
-A New Zealander named Lieutenant Francis Leveson-Gower West was awarded the Croix de Guerre with Palm in 1919 for ‘gallantry on the field of action.”
+Translated as Cross of War or Military Cross, the medal was awarded to acknowledge heroic deeds in the face of the enemy.
+It was presented to military personnel who had been mentioned in dispatches and was bestowed not only to French citizens, but also foreign nationals whose country were allied alongside French forces.
+A New Zealander named Lieutenant Francis Leveson-Gower West was awarded the Croix de Guerre with Palm in 1919 for ‘gallantry on the field of action’.